#1 A hero for your dreams

 On that note…

 The idea of a little girl and her pets fighting against bad guys to protect the world of dreams sounds kinda cute, doesn’t it?
-Well, there is some comedy sprinkled throughout the show, but for the most part, it’s a very gruesome and intense action series.
+Well, there is some light comedy sprinkled throughout the show, but Dream Hunter REM is a gruesome action series first and foremost.

-Dream Hunter REM gets this spectacularly right.
-Its violent in an unsettling way, rather than relying on extravagant gore as many other OVA series of the past would.
+That may sound needlessly edgy, but Dream Hunter REM actually handles its subversive content quite well.
+Its violent in an unsettling way, rather than relying on extravagant gore as so many other OVA series of the past would.
 There’s a sudden brutality to these scenes.
 Violent decapitations, the impact of a hatchet embedding itself in a skull, spontaneous impalement —it triggers the part of the brain that goes “OH JESUS!” rather than the easily-desensitized parts that get a kick out of gory explosions.
 Is that how brains work?

 #3 Hentai no more